devonfae/devonfae.github.io/index.md

 Hi!
 My name is Devon, and I'm a freelance translator with more than ten years of experience.

-In my time as a translator, I've worked with a variety of media including short stories, television, musicals, tabletop RPGs, and video games, but the bulk of my experience has been with manga.
+In my time as a translator, I've worked with a variety of media, including short stories, live-action television, musicals, animation, tabletop RPGs, and video games, but the bulk of my experience has been with manga.

-I have a strong grasp of English, and render dialogue in a natural, read-out-loudable style.
+I have a strong command of the English language, and it shows in my writing.
+In particular, I write dialogue in a natural, read-out-loudable style.

 ### My work

 I've done work for a number of clients across many genres, targeting both print and digital.
-These are just a small number of examples of my work.
+Check out a few examples of my work below.
+If you like what you see, don't hesitate to contact me to discuss your current or future projects.

 #### Cardcaptor Sakura: Clear Card